 protection and confidentiality of user-generated traffic and user-related data (e.g. location privacy, user identity)

-The impact of security procedures on the performance of other system procedures, such as discovery and pairing procedures shall be minimized.
+The impact of security procedures on the performance of other system procedures, such as discovery and pairing procedures should be minimized.

 Possibly aided by higher layers, 802.15.8 PAC shall support the authenticity and privacy of the identity of a PD.